HangmanLucky/marine-egcs-scrubber-control/README.md

 ![HMI Dashboard](hmi-dashboard.png)

-> A rendered screenshot is already included at `images/hmi-dashboard.png`.
-The HMI
+> This is a rendered screenshot of the HMI,
-> itself is fully live — open `hmi/index.html` in any browser to watch the gauges
+> which itself is fully live — open `index.html` in any browser to watch the gauges
 > drift and see the vessel automatically cycle in and out of an ECA (every ~14s),
 > triggering the discharge lockout banner.
 Feel free to grab your own capture during
 > that lockout moment for an even more striking recruiter-facing screenshot.